 Project Date: 2017-2022

-In Year 1, the team will work with the Ministry of Health to conduct a gender analysis that will lay the foundation for a TRANSFORM/PHC Gender Strategy to guide the project’s gender activities.
+In Year 1, the team will work with the Ministry of Health to conduct a gender analysis that will lay the foundation for a Transform: Primary Health Care project Gender Strategy to guide the project’s gender activities.

-With multiple EnCompass staff members seconded to Pathfinder International’s field offices,...Read More
+With multiple EnCompass staff members seconded to Pathfinder International’...Read More

 Project Date: 2015-2017